top of page

 Get onto M42.
 Exit Junction 3 onto A435 for Birmingham.

 After roundabout where the Maypole Travelodge is (still on A435) it is just under 2 miles to the venue.
 After passing Cocks Moor Leisure Centre on the right road will go uphill & pass through some shops.
 Look out for cricket club on right after the shops.
+THE ENTRANCE TO THE CAR PARK IS OPPOSITE LIVINGSTONE ROAD.
 If you pass the Pavilion pub, Corks Club or Masonic hall you have gone too far.

 Google Map route from M42 to venue: